gradido/gradido/docu/Concepts/Snippets/Authorization/concept.md

 For that role we have the Login-Server.
 It stores the private keys of the user encrypted with there email and password.
-Additional it stores the passphrase which can be used to generate the private key, encryted with server admin public key.
-So only the server admin can access the keys with his private key. [not done yet]
+Additional it stores the passphrase which can be used to generate the private key, encrypted with server admin (or better support) public key.
+So only the server admin (support) can access the keys with his private key. [not done yet]
-It is needed for passwort reset if a user has forgetten his password.
+It is needed for password reset if a user has forgotten his password.

 But for the entire concept Login-Server isn't the only way to store the private keys.
-For users which has more experience with computer and especially with crypto currencies it should be a way to keep there private keys by themselfs.
+For users which has more experience with computer and especially with crypto currencies it should be a way to keep there private keys by themselves.

 For example a Desktop- or Handy-App which store the keys locally maybe additional encrypted.
 Maybe it is possible to use Stronghold from iota for that.